Roy Crawford (cricketer)

 Francis Roy Crawford (23 December 1917 – 29 July 1996) was a New Zealand cricketer who played first-class cricket for Wellington from 1937 to 1948.

-Roy Crawford was a middle-order batsman and leg-spin bowler.
+Roy Crawford was a "stylish but forceful" middle-order batsman and leg-spin bowler.
 He top-scored for Wellington with 12 and 40 when they were defeated by an innings by the touring Australians in 1945–46.
 Earlier that season he had also top-scored for Wellington with 55 (out of a total of 130) and 19 when Auckland beat them by an innings.
+In 1946–47 he top-scored for Wellington against the touring MCC, making 50 in the first innings.

-He married Grace Maher, and served in the Royal New Zealand Air Force in World War II with the rank of leading aircraftman.
+Crawford attended St Patrick's College, Wellington.
+He married Grace Maher, and served in the Royal New Zealand Air Force in World War II, first with the rank of leading aircraftman and later as a sergeant.